We have started a Patreon page with the hopes that

 Like the video, the Universal audio is more, slightly, robust - Gil Melle's score is intense.
 It is the same DTS-HD Master 2.0 channel lossless choice.
 The Universal is also region FREE - and offers optional English (SDH) and French subtitles.

-NOTE: The 'ticker-tape-style' location etc. in the beginning of the film (replaced by subtitles on the Euro DVD) is intact on both Blu-rays:
+NOTE: The 'ticker-tape-style' location etc. in the beginning of the film (replaced by subtitles on the Euro DVD) is intact on all three Blu-rays:

 Included in the supplements are a 1/2 hour Making of... (in English with optional German subtitles) and it is vintage - I think the same one on the 2003 DVD.
 It has Robert Wise and others including special F/X guru Douglas Trumbull discussing the production.
 There is also a 12-minute A Portrait of Michael Crichton - also in English with optional German subtitles.
 It was made in 2001 by Laurent Bouzereau.
 It chronicles his early career as a writer, leading up to his writing of the best-selling novel "The Andromeda Strain" and his involvement with the making of the film.
 NOTE: Michael Crichton makes a cameo appearance in a non-speaking role during the scene where Dr. Hall is told to break scrub because he has to report to the Wildfire research facility.
 There is also both German and English language trailers and a lengthy slideshow gallery.